James-o-brien/MScDissertation/README.md

 ## ODDRIN R Files
 Please note that some of the code presented here depends on the installation of ODDRIN, the downloading and storing of relevant data, and some packages and functions in the ODDRIN files.
 These functions are mostly not included in the files given here unless absolutely necessary, with the aim of distinguishing between code written during this dissertation and that which was already created.
 The ODDRIN repository, which contains installation instructions and some files which are referenced below, [can be found here.]

-Roughly speaking, the first four files below (ODDpolys, Data_viz, Init, and OldOSM) are new, while the last two files (DispX_new and Model_changes) are new versions of previously created files which have been developed during this dissertation.
+Roughly speaking, the first three files below (ODDpolys, DataViz, and DataPrep) are new, the following two files (DispXNew and BDXNew) are new versions of previously created files which have been developed during this dissertation, and the last two files (ModelChanges and RunAlgo) contain only minor edits to previously created functions and files and are included here for completeness.
 Some of the new files contain functions which build off previous versions of functions, and we do our best to note whenever this is the case below.

 ![plot](./Sanma.jpeg)